kflorence/git-sync/readme.md

 ## Usage

 Just run `git-sync` inside of a git repository that contains an "sftp-config.json" file.
-Optionally, you can also provide the path to a repo as an argument like: `git-sync /path/to/your/repo`.
+Optionally, you can provide the path to a local repository using the `-p` flag.
+See the `-h` flag for more details.

 ### Set it up as a git alias